Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 Other positions can include:

-8. Operatives
+9. Operatives

 Employees in this category are considered semi-skilled laborers.
 While their duties are less complex and require less training than craft workers, they also perform a wider range of tasks with more varied skills.
-Many of these individuals operate heavy machinery, but they can also include roles like butchers, bakers, and computer programmers.
+Many of these individuals operate heavy machinery, but they can also include roles like butchers, bakers, and even computer programmers.

 Operatives commonly hold positions like:Â

-9. Laborers and helpers
+10. Laborers and helpers

 Workers in this category are defined as âunskilled,â following exact instructions to perform their tasks.
 These roles require little training and lots of manual labor, including jobs like landscaping workers, construction laborers, groundskeepers, farm workers, assemblers, repairers, vehicle cleaners, and more.Â